sksallaj82/us-government-distributed-system/README.md

 I believe that our system can digitally replace MOST of the decision making, two-party system, electoral process, as well as all three branches of the US government, by scientifically analyzing the United States' history of social prosperity, and by receiving a constant feed from social and economic outlets dispersed throughout the country.
 We will also try to use diplomacy as a means to handling aggressive foreign policy, and a means of defense/attack in case we are threatened.
 It will have unlimited access to all pieces of data from businesses, services, and public social profiles: catered to protect and serve you.
 And because the government system won't have people that will have access to your information, it will be compliant to privacy rules so that you will be protected as well as your data.

+This will not be the representation of the fictional skynet, made with flaws in the system.
+The core foundation is to provide an outlet to accomplish Life, Liberty, and Pursuit of Happiness.
+To destroy ourselves is a direct violation of this system and cannot happen within the core constraints.
+The core is an implementation that will remain unchanged, not a feature.

 If you do a search in google (taken from a quora question), you'll find these positions to be the most powerful in government:
 * President
 * Vice-President